chiangyaw/pcs-fargate-demo/README.md

 3. Do the same on the protected DVWA page, check on the result and logs.

+Why is this important: similar to SQL injection, command injection allows attack to access certain processes and compromise the application and system.
+Prisma Cloud is able to prevent this from happening.

 #### Demo 3 - Runtime Protection (Process)
 1. For runtime, you will need to create a runtime rule.
 Go to Prisma Cloud > Runtime Security > DEFEND > Runtime > App-Embedded policy > Add rule.
 Give it any name, and on the Scope, choose the existing collection that you have created on the previous demo, and click Select collections.
 On the Denied & fallback section, change the Effect to Prevent, and under the Processes textbox, place in commands such as whoami, pwd, ls, cat.
 Click Save.